koekalenteri/koekalenteri/koekalenteri-frontend/README.md

 ## Deployment

-After project is deployed to Amplyfy, following redirects need to be defined (in Amplify comsole):
+After project is deployed to Amplify, following redirects need to be defined (in Amplify comsole):

 ```json
 [{